chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skill-descriptions.md

 ---

 # Skills
-The skills included in the skill groups in [character creation](/chapters/Rules-for-Play/character-creation/) are described in detail below.
-Create new skill groups as necessary for your home game's setting.
-Use any combination of these skills or new ones of your own devising.
+The skills included in the careers in [character creation](/chapters/Rules-for-Play/character-creation/) are described below.
+Adding new skills will encourage players to find uses for them, thus changing the world of your game.
+Your evolving game world may call for new skills, and new careers to house them.
+Add as desired.

 ## Business
 Managing businesses, recognizing market patterns and navigating trade laws and tariffs.
 Directly affects the price of trade goods, as described in [trade](/chapters/Rules-for-Play/trade).